-The City of Cape Town's mission in this regard is to create an economic environment in which investment can grow and jobs can be created.
+The City's mission in this regard is to create an economic environment in which investment can grow and jobs can be created.
 This involves a strategy on multiple fronts.
-At the higher end of the market, we want to attract big corporations to establish their headquarters in Cape Town.
+At the higher end of the market, the City wants to attract big corporations to establish their headquarters in Cape Town.
 We want to encourage those sectors where we have a competitive advantage, like the financial sector and the oil and gas industry, to expand their foothold in Cape Town.

-We want to capitalise on our appeal as a creative and educational centre, and the industries that comprise them.
-We want to maximise the value of our geographic location as an entry point for industry to the West African market.
-In addition, we want to encourage smaller enterprises, which are the most direct drivers of economic activity in communities, to become established and to grow.
-We aim to establish catalyst projects to serve as the major drivers of growth.
-These include expanding and enhancing our public transportation links system and installing a competitive broadband infrastructure network, both of which will enhance access to economic opportunity.
+The City wants to capitalise on its appeal as a creative and educational centre, and the industries that comprise them.
+It wants to maximise the value of Cape Town's geographic location as an entry point for industry to the West African market.
+In addition, the City wants to encourage smaller enterprises, which are the most direct drivers of economic activity in communities, to become established and to grow.

+The City aims to establish catalyst projects to serve as the major drivers of growth.
+These include expanding and enhancing our public transportation links system, and installing a competitive broadband infrastructure network, both of which will enhance access to economic opportunity.
 This entails rolling out infrastructure to support commerce, and making strategic investments such as the R500 million that the City has earmarked for the CTICC expansion programme, which holds the promise of creating numerous additional jobs.

 However, it also means simplifying and streamlining the planning regime.
-We want to make the city development-friendly.
+The City wants to make Cape Town development-friendly.
 We must attract large-scale developers, whose investments will create jobs, through the planning process.
-We must help those just getting started by exposing them to expertise in the market, and advising them on how to navigate a complex regulatory environment.
-We also intend to talk to all levels of the market, every step of the way, by engaging with their formal representative bodies and the forum provided by the EDP.
+We must help those just getting started by exposing them to expertise in the market, and by advising them on how to navigate a complex regulatory environment.
+The City also intends to talk to all levels of the market, every step of the way, by engaging with their formal representative bodies and the forum provided by the Economic Development Partnership (EDP).

-Boosting the local economy is a response to the fundamental challenge of enhancing the city's sustainability and increasing its residents' resilience by making income-earning opportunities more accessible.
+Boosting the local economy is a response to the fundamental challenge of enhancing the city's sustainability, and increasing its residents' resilience by making incomeearning opportunities more accessible.
 In the main, to stimulate the economy, it must become easier to conduct business.
 It is important for business to link up with the necessary municipal utilities, and for bulk infrastructure to be adequately maintained.
 Publicly owned property and infrastructure should be leveraged to stimulate and boost the economy and job creation.

 The Cape Town economy is undergoing some important shifts.
-The labour-absorbing manufacturing sector continues to shrink in terms of its overall contribution to city economy.
-In 2012, the services sector - particularly financial and business services - remained the city's best performing sector in terms of GVA to the city economy.
+The labour-absorbing manufacturing sector continues to shrink in terms of its overall contribution to the city's economy.
+In 2012, the services sector - particularly financial and business services - remained the city's best performing sector in terms of GVA to Cape Town's economy.

 The City will continue to engage with stakeholders about ways in which it can create a more business-friendly environment.
-These measures might include adjusting barriers to formal market entry, building business skills and experience, facilitating market and finance access, facilitate speedier release of property for investment, as well as promoting more flexible, compact and mixed-use zoning that is likely to reduce procedural delays linked to onerous City application processes.
+These measures might include adjusting barriers to formal market entry, building business skills and experience, facilitating market and finance access, facilitating speedier release of property for investment, as well as promoting more flexible, compact and mixed-use zoning that is likely to reduce procedural delays linked to onerous City application processes.